-Implementing a well thought-out routine encompassing your family life and work life, meal planning, and batch creating for your business will help you create a much more balanced lifestyle.
+Implementing a well thought-out routine encompassing your family life and work life, meal planning, prioritizing tasks, and batch creating for your business will help you create a much more balanced lifestyle.
 You will be much more productive and focussed if you know exactly what you should be doing and when you should be doing it.

 Set up a routine and try it out.
 You might find that you need to adjust some things.
 Getting up earlier and adding a block then could be helpful.
 Are you committed to doing too many activities?
 It’s ok to adjust!
-You’ll probably find that you need to adjust the routine once a year or every 6 months, or seasonally.
+You’ll probably find that you need to adjust the routine once a year, every 6 months, or seasonally.

 Putting in the effort to plan will be worth it.
 Finding balance and optimizing productivity will benefit you, your family, and your business.